Danish Speciesism: Understanding the mindset underpinning Denmark’s animal-based food industry

 • Discrimination based on species.
 For example, why do we love dogs but eat pigs?

-• Concept in ethics and philosophy introduced by philosopher Peter Singer
+• A concept in ethics and philosophy introduced by philosopher Peter Singer.

-• Several philosophers believe that speciesism is morally wrong.
-We should recognize all species - not just humans.
+• Many philosophers argue speciesism is morally wrong.
+We should recognize all species—not just humans.

-• Specieism is at the root of the way we treat animals today: one of the reasons we subject some species to suffering, pain and death just to eat their bodies.
+• Speciesism underlies how we treat animals today: it explains why we subject some species to suffering, pain, and death just to eat their bodies.

-But where does this notion come from that we humans have the right to dominate, manipulate and kill non-human species such as the cow, pig and chicken?
+But where does this idea come from—that humans have the right to dominate, manipulate, and kill non-human species such as cows, pigs, and chickens?

-Peter Singer locates the origin of speciesism in its Western variant in Christianity's creation story.
-Here, God creates the world and grants humans a divine right to both rule over and eat animals.
-In Christianity, humans are chosen by God as a special species to rule over all others.
-In other words, the origins of speciesism are mythological.
-It is deeply woven into the narratives we have about ourselves as the pinnacle of creation.
+Peter Singer traces speciesism’s Western origins to the Christian creation story, where God creates the world and grants humans divine right to rule over and eat animals.
+Christianity presents humans as a special species chosen by God to rule over all others.
+Speciesism thus has mythological roots, deeply woven into our self-understandings as the pinnacle of creation.

-Speciesism is not a recent phenomenon, and it should be emphasized that cultures and civilizations other than Christianity also have forms of speciesism.
+Speciesism is no recent invention, and it’s important to note that cultures beyond Christianity also have forms of speciesism.

-But in Denmark, speciesism has been intensified to the extreme: Millions of animals die in Danish slaughterhouses every year.
-From an animal's perspective, Denmark is a nation of death and destruction.
-But how can such a large part of the population simply accept this as a matter of course?
-I believe there is more to it than just effective marketing from the lobbying organization Danish Agriculture & Food Council, or the belief that meat is healthy or necessary to add flavor and texture to food.
-To me, the term "Danish speciesism" makes sense as a special variant of speciesism, because agriculture has occupied a special status since the very beginning of the welfare state.
+But in Denmark, speciesism has been pushed to extremes: millions of animals die annually in Danish slaughterhouses.
+From the animals’ perspective, Denmark is a nation of death and destruction.
+How can so many accept this as normal?
+I believe more is at play than just industry lobbying by Landbrug & Fødevarer or beliefs that meat is healthy or essential for flavor and texture.
+The concept “Danish speciesism” makes sense as a particular variant because agriculture has held a special status since the welfare state’s inception.

-Denmark was an agricultural country, where the export of agricultural products helped lay the economic foundation for the welfare state.
-From the beginning, it has been part of our self-understanding that we Danes breed and kill animals.
-We have been legitimized by our cultural-Christian values, and there was an economy in it.
-The prospect of profit is known to make people do many strange things, even if they are wrong.
-Over time, we have developed cultural eating habits with national dishes such as meatballs with brown gravy and potatoes, or roast pork and duck at Christmas.
+Denmark was an agricultural country, with exports laying the economic foundation for the welfare state.
+From the start, it was part of our identity to raise and kill animals.
+This was legitimized through our Christian cultural values and brought economic benefit.
+Profit incentives, as known, lead people to justify many wrongs.
+Over time, cultural eating habits developed around national dishes like meatballs with brown sauce and potatoes, or roast pork and duck at Christmas.

-The fact that today we have an agriculture that is in debt, plays a negligible role in the economy, causes oxygen depletion in our seawater, contamination of our drinking water - and worst of all: mistreats and kills animals, makes it all so cruel to deal with.
+Today, our agriculture is debt-ridden, plays a minor economic role, causes oxygen depletion in our marine waters, pollutes our drinking water—and worst of all: mistreats and kills animals, making it all painfully hard to face.

-But speciesism is written into the Danish Animal Protection Act, so it must be true, right?
+But speciesism is written into the Danish Animal Welfare Act, so it must be right?
 At least it's still legal.
 Or is it?

-My book on Danish speciesism concludes with two chapters on the moral transformation of ourselves that can lead to a society where animal husbandry is abolished and what we can win back of wild nature if we stop cultivating the land so intensively to feed farm animals.
-The book is essentially a battle cry for a new Denmark, based on an analysis of what speciesism is and what terrible consequences this thought structure has for farm animals.
+My book on Danish speciesism concludes with two chapters on the moral transformation needed to create a society that abolishes animal farming and what wild nature we could restore if we stopped intensive agriculture to feed farmed animals.
+Ultimately, it is a manifesto for a new Denmark, analyzing speciesism and its horrible consequences for farmed animals.

 Read more

-The book "Danish Speciesism" can be purchased here.
-It is written in English, as it is an extension of a number of books I have written in the same language.
+The book "Danish Speciesism" is available for purchase hereIt’s written in English, as it follows a series of books I’ve authored in that language.

-In the Danish book Det generøse fællesskab - drømmen om et genforvildet Danmark, I also argue for a shift to a plant-based diet and for the transformation of our farmland into wild nature, based on a new utopian concept of community.
-It can be purchased here.
+In the Danish book The Generous Community—The Dream of a Rewilded Denmark, I also argue for a shift to a vegan diet and transforming our farmland into wild nature, based on a new utopian concept of community.
+It is available for purchase here.

-Asmund Havsteen-Mikkelsen is currently presenting the current exhibition, NEW DENMARK.
-The exhibition challenges Danes to rethink their self-understanding and view of the country, questioning whether Denmark is a green pioneer or a country plagued by environmental problems.
-Through mapping and flags, he challenges the view of Danish nature and the environment, depicting a contrast between a utopian and an industrialized Denmark.
+Asmund Havsteen-Mikkelsen is currently presenting the exhibition NEW DENMARK.
+The exhibition challenges Danes to reconsider their self-image and views of the country with questions about whether Denmark is a green leader or a nation plagued by environmental problems.
+Through maps and flags, he challenges perceptions of Danish nature and environment, portraying a contrast between utopian and industrially affected Denmark.

 Previous